yeabsra-leul/RSA-Encryption-1/README.md

 Discrete Mathematics Assignment

-Thiz project is a simplified implementation of the RSA Encryption Algorithm.
+This project is a simplified implementation of the RSA Encryption Algorithm.